 They eat camel, goats, sheep, and horses.
 Their skin is used for making warm clothing and cow poo is used to make fire.
 It actually gives the fire a nicer smell than wood does!

 Mongolians hate cats since they are ‘useless’

 Only a few nomadic families have cats to protect their animals as cats keep the snow leopards away!
 First and foremost, animals have to be useful to nomadic people.

 During spring baby camels are kept close to the nomadic families to keep them from running away and dying.
 In summer, nomadic families let the camels be wild – and free – camels.
 When they collect their camels in the fall, they just get the amount they had before.

 Nomadic people traditionally travel by animal or on foot.

-Except from the big capital, Mongolia is (still) untouched by modern life and more importantly: undiscovered by mass tourism.
+Except for the big capital, Mongolia is (still) untouched by modern life and more importantly: undiscovered by mass tourism.
 This will soon change, as the country is increasingly popular and infrastructure is getting better quickly.
 This is the place to go, now.
-A more pure, authentic experience is hard to find in a world where nowadays no place seems undiscovered.
+More pure, authentic experience is hard to find in a world where nowadays no place seems undiscovered.
 So pack your bags and go to Mongolia!

-Are you thinking about travelling to Mongolia?
+Are you thinking about traveling to Mongolia?
 Do it, you won’t regret it!